Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes: Introduction

-\begin{compactenum}[(1)] \item \textbf{Pre-training framework for epidemic time series forecasting:} We introduce the first open-source pre-training framework~\footnote{\url{https://anonymous.4open.science/r/CAPE_ICLR26-A041/}} for epidemic forecasting.
-It learns latent compartmental prototypes directly from time series, guided by several epidemic-aware losses that regularize the model's predictions and learned prototype representations.
+\item \textbf{Large Scale Simulation Pipeline:} To enlarge the pre-training corpus, we propose \textbf{EpiRecipe}, a comprehensive simulation pipeline that maintains a catalog of 12 epidemiological compartments and over 20 transition dynamics to generate millions of structurally valid, diverse disease simulations

-\item \textbf{Comprehensive benchmark for epidemic pre-training:} We assemble a diverse pre-training and evaluation suite, spanning 17 diseases across 50+ regions for pre-training and 5 downstream datasets covering 4 challenging settings (zero-shot, few-shot, cross-location, and cross-disease).
+\item \textbf{Pre-training framework for epidemic time series forecasting:} We introduce the first open-source pre-training framework\footnote{\url{https://github.com/nuuuh/CAPE}} for epidemic forecasting.
+It learns latent compartmental prototypes directly from disease dynamics and provides uncertainty quantification by conducting stochastic structural inference via compartmental masking.

-\item \textbf{State-of-the-art performance in diverse forecasting settings:} We demonstrate the effectiveness of our pre-trained model, which significantly outperforms existing benchmarks by an average of 6.3\% lower average MSE in the full-shot setting and 10.3\% lower average MSE in the few-shot setting across all tested downstream datasets.
+\item \textbf{Comprehensive evaluation benchmark and state-of-the-art performance:} We assemble a comprehensive evaluation pipeline spanning 17 diverse diseases in the US under an online forecasting setting.
+Even in a zero-shot setting, CAPE exhibits the best MSE and MAE against baselines and achieves a stronger performance compared to time series foundation models.

-\item \textbf{In-depth analysis:} We conduct extensive analyses to provide insights into how the learned latent prototypes improve forecasting accuracy and show that pre-training effectively learns the representation of diverse diseases and mitigates the impact of distribution shifts. \end{compactenum}
+\item \textbf{In-depth analysis:} We conduct extensive analyses to uncover how pre-training improves representation learning.
+We provide the first evidence of \textit{epidemic scaling laws} on simulation data and visualize how the model captures important epidemic properties like peak timing without explicit supervision.